 As mentioned earlier, you can run your home ethernet wiring through your HVAC ducts or any other air circulation ducts.
 But to do this, you may need to use a special type of ethernet cable, plenum Cat6 cables.
 These Cat6 cables have a special jacket to prevent fire propagation to no more than 5 feet.

 Make sure you check your local fire code to see if there are requirements for the cables that you can use in your HVAC ducts.
-Plenum cables are more expensive then normal Cat6 cables.
+Plenum cables are more expensive than normal Cat6 cables.

 Cat6 Riser cable